Here are the top 10 flying tips from readers to make your next flight easier for everyone involved!

 - Boarding Pass

 Security procedures can vary from one airport to the next.
 Always follow the instructions you are given by TSA personnel.
-Read Insider’s Guide to Airport Security for additional reader and expert tips.
+Read Insider’s Guide to Airport Security and Trip Savvy’s Get Ready to Go Through Airport Security for additional reader and expert tips.

 Inside the Airport